paladin-t/b95/README.md

 obj = new(Klass) -- Instantiate a class, compiles to `Klass.new()`.
 ```

-This is also valid Lua syntax, so that it's possible to write compatible code both in B95 and (with the help of "[util/syntax.lua](util/syntax.lua)") in C-LUA.
+This is also valid Lua syntax, so that it's possible to write compatible code both in B95 and (with the help of "[util/syntax.lua](util/syntax.lua)") in C-Lua.

 #### 2.5 Table